Subjects

 In Years 10 and 11, pupils push their skills developed over KS3 to new heights through appraising set works and genres in Western Classical Tradition, Ensemble Performance, Film Music and Popular Music.
 They also develop skills through composing both freely and to a brief and performing challenging pieces on their chosen instrument.

-Mr G Ainsworth: Head of Department
+Mr M Bailey: Head of Department

 Miss D Clarke